Step 24 – Deceased Estate Administration Guide

 - Grant of Probate or Letters of Administration (if required when applicant is a Legal Representative).

-Depending on the situation, the superannuation fund may request a Grant of Probate or Letters of Administration issued by the Supreme Court in the relevant State/Territory.
-This is explained in more detail in Step 27 – Apply for Grant of Probate or Letters of Administration.Relevant Documents – Proof of Identity of Applicant
+Depending on the situation, the superannuation fund may request a Grant of Probate or Letters of Administration issued by the Supreme Court in the relevant state/territory.
+This is explained in more detail in Step 27 – Grant of Probate Application or Applying for Letters of Administration.Relevant Documents – Proof of Identity of Applicant

-To identify yourself, you will need to provide the Certified Copies of the following documents or as requested by the fund:
+To identify yourself, you will need to provide certified copies of the following documents or as requested by the fund:

 - Your passport or driver's license;